The Surinam Toad: A Strange Amphibian and Unusual Egg Care

 Babies Emerging From Their Mother's Skin

-Development of the Eggs
+Development of the Eggs and Youngsters

 Over a period of about twenty-four hours, the eggs sink into the female’s skin.
 The skin swells up to surround them.
 A covering forms over the eggs, which hides the presence of the babies.
 The baby toads take three to four months to develop.